 Key Market Stats:

-- Neighborhoods in Jackson with the highest rents include Downtown, Belhaven, and Virden where rents range between $1,043 and $1,141 per month.
+- Neighborhoods in Jackson with the highest rents include Deerfield, Ashbrooke, and Harvey Crossing where rents are $1,850 or less.

 Two methods that rental property investors use to analyze markets are reviewing the historic change in housing prices and affordability.
 Price changes can help forecast possible equity growth over the long term, while the affordability of housing is one indicator of how strong a specific area may be for renters.

-Each quarter the FHA releases up-to-date data on the change in home prices for all markets across the U.S. The most recent FHA 2019 Q3 House Price Index report for the Jackson MSA (including purchase and refinance transactions) shows:
+Each month Freddie Mac publishes its House Price Index (FMHPI) report with up-to-date data on the change in home prices for all markets across the U.S. The most recent FMHPI from Freddie for the Jackson MSA shows:

 It’s important to note that when the NAR calculates affordability, the organization assumes a buyer will use a conventional loan with 20% down to purchase an existing single-family home.

-Based on the NAR’s latest report, the HAI for the Jackson MSA was 190.3 in 2018, the most recent year available.
-This means that the median family has slightly more than 1.9 times the needed income to purchase a median priced, existing single-family home with a conventional mortgage in the Jackson metropolitan area.
+Based on the most recent information from Home Town Locator, the HAI for the Jackson MSA is 177 (as of July 2021).
+This means that the median family has slightly more than 1.7 times the needed income to purchase a median priced, existing single-family home with a conventional mortgage in the Jackson metropolitan area.

 Jackson is described as the “City with Soul” thanks to its Southern hospitality, friendly locals, live music, and the city’s pivotal role in the civil rights movement.
 Newcomers to Jackson are pleasantly surprised to learn that there’s much more to the area than meets the eye.